BayraExmapleProject/GBBSS-privacy-policy/README.md

 - Provide secure access to your account
 - Verify your permissions to post news or manage student records
-- Allow you to view your academic results using your school-issued ID
+- Allow you to view your academic results using your school-issued ID and name
 - Enable interaction with posts (e.g., liking or commenting)
 - Support password recovery when needed